 In each case, an Open Team or at least one Open Pair must participate in the Games in order to be eligible for the Bermuda Bowl and a Women’s Team or at least one Women’s Pair must participate to be eligible for the Venice Cup.
-There is no such criteria for the d’Orsi Seniors Bowl or the Mixed Teams Championship.
+There are no such criteria for the d’Orsi Seniors Bowl or the Mixed Teams Championship.

 The regulation regarding the age of players in Youth events was definitively adopted in San Paolo 2009 and confirmed in Philadelphia 2010 by the Executive Council, and has been in force since January 1st 2011.

 On 25th September 2018 in Orlando the Executive Council decided to change the names of the Youth Categories to simply reflect their ages: from Juniors, Girls, Youngster & Kids to Under 26 Open, Under 26 Women, Under 21 and Under 16.

 As stated in section 4.2 of the Eligibility Code, “players competing in Under 26 Open and Women’s events must not have achieved their 25th birthday by 31st December of the year prior to the year in which the competition is to take place.
 In the case of special events (e.g. for younger players or University events) the Supplementary Conditions of Contest shall detail the age requirements.
 Players competing in Under 21 events must not have achieved their 20th birthday by 31st December of the year prior to the year in which the competition is to take place.
 Players in Under 16 events must not have achieved their 15th birthday by 31st December of the year prior to the year in which the competition is to take place.”